Axion Mixing in the String Axiverse: Cosmological implications

 where $z$ represents the redshift.
 This process provides a mechanism for boosting the number density of ALP and thus addresses this issue.

-We predict that this mechanism will also be applicable to the $1+2$ mixing scenario, and furthermore, to the $1+N$ mixing scenario that we discussed previously.
+We anticipate that this mechanism will also be applicable to the $1+2$ mixing scenario, and furthermore, to the $1+N$ mixing scenario discussed previously.
 However, given that the number of ALPs will be more than one in these cases, the specific effects are still unclear and require further exploration.